zhang-mickey/computational-geometry/README.md

 output size.
 Assume that your algorithm receives as its input a pointer to the record of some half-edge whose origin lies on the bounding box.**

-Acellof theVoronoidiagramisunboundedifandonlyif thecorresponding site lies on the convex hull.
+Acellof the Voronoi diagram is unbounded if and only if the corresponding site lies on the convex hull.
 (Observe that a site is on the convex hull if and only if it is the closest point from some point at infinity.)
 Thus, given a Voronoi diagram, it is easy to extract the convex hull in linear time.

 Start at a half-edge e on the bounding box.